 Okay.
 But what is really happening here?
 Why does staring at your mobile or iPad all day wear us out?
 How does the human eye work?
 What is vision?
 Does it matter if a surface is backlit or reflecting ambient lighting?

-Let’s start by looking at physics of a normal human eye first:
+Let’s start with a look at a normal human eye first:

 [ Image credits: www.nkcf.org]

 The human eye is a simple optical receptor.
 Light rays enter our eyes through the transparent cornea which are then focused on to the retinal photoreceptors on the back of our eye using a crystalline convex len in the middle.
-The iris and pupil take care of the incoming flux (intensity) by expanding or shrinking and letting in only a ‘safe amount’ of light for us to process.
+The iris and pupil take care of the incoming flux of light—the intensity—by expanding or shrinking and letting in only a safe amount of light for our photoreceptors to process.
+Exposure.